Amalearner/my-writing-project/README.md

 I joined this bootcamp because I want to learn how to explain technical topics in a way that’s clear, simple, and helpful, not just for people in tech, but also for those who are new and trying to understand things.
 I want to learn how professional technical writers do their job, what tools they use, how they structure documentation, and how they think when they’re writing for users.

 I also want to learn how to contribute better to open source documentation and other open source projects.
-I’ve always loved the idea of giving back and being part of communities that build useful things together, but I want to show up more confidently and actually know how to contribute in a meaningful way.
+I’ve always loved the idea of giving back and being part of communities that build useful things together but I want to show up more confidently and actually know how to contribute in a meaningful way.

 Most of all, I just want to get better at something I already enjoy.
 I want to write things that actually help someone do something.
 Things that make sense.
 Things that don’t confuse people.
 And if I can eventually pass that knowledge on to others, that would be even better.